jsohlendorff/continuous_time_LTMLE/article.typ

 for the iterative regressions.

 *Simulation scenario:*
+// Anders comment: I think it would be easier to gain an overview if
+// you divide this into two simulations scenarios: First is the one
+// without censoring and the other is with censoring.
+Then you can
+// clearly describe the data-generating mechanism, estimator and
+// settings completely separately for these two setups.
 We simulate a cohort of patients who initiate treatment at time $t = 0$, denoted by $A(0) = 1$ and who are initially stroke-free, $L(0) = 0$.
 All individuals are followed for up to $tauend = 900 "days"$ or until death.